 This large spiral labyrinth lies in an old quarry.
-It is one of many located in Sibley Volcanic Regional Preserve in the hills between Oakland and Orinda.
-It was built in 1989 by artist and psychic, Helena Mazzariello; and while the labyrinth was illegally installed on public lands, it has been allowed to remain.
+It is one of many located in the Sibley Volcanic Regional Preserve in the hills between Oakland and Orinda.
+It was built in 1989 by artist and psychic, Helena Mazzariello, and while the labyrinth was illegally installed on public lands, it has been allowed to remain.
 The labyrinth has since been “grandfathered” into the East Bay Regional Park District.

 Know Before You Go

 Bring water, and wear sneakers.
 The hike in is wonderful in itself.
 Please be considerate of others in the labyrinth, and when in the center (where you are only halfway done with your experience) perhaps bring a small trinket, or gift, and feel free to take one.
 While in the labyrinth, let each slow, conscious step on the path, be like a kiss on the earth.
 Look around you, and in you; you are in a special place.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook